 If a non-parent is concerned that a child is being neglected or abused by the legal parents of a child, then they can file a petition for custody.
 Alternatively, they can file a petition to terminate the parental rights of the natural parents and to adopt.
 In order to file a petition for custody, there does not necessarily have to be a blood relation.
 There are circumstances under which they can file a petition for custody even if they have never cared for a child as a custodian or guardian before.
 There are other types of petitions where they can seek custody of a child, in part because they have been caring for that child in place of the natural parents.
 If there is evidence of physical or sexual abuse of a child, any interested party—whether they are related to the child or not—can file a request for a child protective order preventing contact or limiting and supervising the contact between the offending party and a child.

 For more information on Termination Of Parental Rights, Modification of Custody, or Non-Parent Custody an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.